Odolena Voda: Etymology

 The name means "Odolen's Water".
 The settlement was named after the knight Odolen of Střížovice and refers to the sufficient water in the area in earlier times.

 Geography

 Odolena Voda is located about 11 km north of Prague.
 It lies on the border between the Prague Plateau and Central Elbe Table.

 History

 The first written mention of Odolena Voda is from 1352.
+Until the Hussite Wars, the village was owned by the Metropolitan Chapter at Saint Vitus in Prague, then it was a property of the Old Town of Prague.
+In 1547, the properties of the Old Town were confiscated and Odolena Voda was acquired by the Sekerka of Sedčice noble family.
+However, their properties were confiscated as a result of the Battle of White Mountain.
+In 1623, Odolena Voda was bought by the Lobkowicz family.
+From 1671, the village was owned by the Jesuits.

+From 1844 to the beginning of the 20th century, there was a sugar factory.
+In 1953, the aircraft factory was founded, which triggered the growth of the municipality and the influx of residents.
+In 1998, Odolena Voda was promoted to a town.

 Demographics

 Economy

 The biggest aircraft manufacturer in the Czech Republic, Aero Vodochody, is based in the town.
-It was founded in 1953.
+It employs more than 1,000 people.